Kernix13/web-dev-job/PORTFOLIO.md

 ## Skills

-- nothing here yet...the FRONT-END_DEV.md file has the skill examples to mention on your portfolio page so check there.
+- The FRONT-END_DEV.md file has the skill examples to mention on your portfolio page so check there.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>